awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

 +

 **Minimum Linux kernel version**
 Your nodes must have Linux kernel version `5.10` or later\.
 You can check your kernel version with `uname -r`\.
-If you're using the latest versions of the Amazon EKS optimized Amazon Linux and Bottlerocket AMIs, they already have the required kernel version\.
+If you're using the latest versions of the Amazon EKS optimized Amazon Linux, Amazon EKS optimized accelerated Amazon Linux AMIs, and Bottlerocket AMIs, they already have the required kernel version\.

-  The Amazon EKS optimized accelerated Amazon Linux AMIs have kernel `5.4`, therefore these AMIs can't be used with network policies\.
+  The Amazon EKS optimized accelerated Amazon Linux AMI version `v20231116` or later have kernel version `5.10`\.

 ## To configure your cluster to use Kubernetes network policies<a name="cni-network-policy-setup"></a>